flaudisio/nomad-pack-registry/packs/syncthing/README.md

 Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers..
 <!-- END_PACK_METADATA -->

+## How to use this pack?

+- See the [repository README](../../README.md) for instructions on how to use packs.
+- See the [examples](../../examples) folder for sample usage.
+- See [variables.hcl](variables.hcl) for all the variables supported by this pack.

 <!-- BEGIN_TF_DOCS -->
 ## Inputs